Bahrain–China relations: History

 On April 18, 1989, China and Bahrain formally established diplomatic relations.
 After the establishment of diplomatic relations, the relationship between the two countries developed smoothly.
-Bahrain Prime Minister Khalifa visited China in 2002.
+Bahrain's Prime Minister Khalifa visited China in 2002.
 On March 29, 2021, Chinese Foreign Minister Wang Yi arrived in Bahrain.
 Bahraini King Hamad hosted a banquet for Wang Yi.
 Subsequently, the Crown Prince of Bahrain and Prime Minister Salman met with Wang Yi in Manama.
 On the same day, Wang Yi held talks with Bahraini Foreign Minister Zayani.
-Both sides expressed their willingness to strengthen the connection between the "2030 Economic Development Vision" and the "Belt and Road" initiative and expand cooperation between the two countries in trade, investment, energy, science and technology, infrastructure and other fields.
+Both sides expressed their willingness to strengthen the connection between the 'Economic Vision 2030' and the "Belt and Road" initiative and expand cooperation between the two countries in trade, investment, energy, science and technology, infrastructure and other fields.
 Finally, the two sides signed the China-Bahrain Cultural Center Agreement and the Implementation Plan for Cultural Cooperation between the Two Countries.
 During the visit of the King of Bahrain to China in May 2024, China and Bahrain established a comprehensive strategic partnership.